Nebraska Revised Statute 77-2711

 The information provided by the Tax Commissioner shall indicate only the names and addresses of the hotels located within the requesting county for which lodging sales tax returns have been filed for a specified period and the fact that lodging sales taxes remitted by or on behalf of the hotel have constituted a portion of the total sum remitted by the state to the county for a specified period under the provisions of the Nebraska Visitors Development Act.
 No additional information shall be revealed.

 (c) Any person who violates the provisions of this subsection shall be guilty of a Class I misdemeanor.
-For purposes of this subsection, employee includes a former Auditor of Public Accounts or Legislative Performance Audit Section employee.
+For purposes of this subsection, employee includes a former Auditor of Public Accounts or office of Legislative Audit employee.

 (12) For purposes of this subsection and subsections (11) and (14) of this section: